-On Monday 20th August Andy Haldane talked of a ‘hollowing out’ of the job market as a result of the Fourth Industrial Revolution.
+On Monday 20th 2018 August, Bank of England chief economist, Andy Haldane talked of a ‘hollowing out’ of the job market as a result of the Fourth Industrial Revolution.

 What we must remember is that the Industrial Revolution is the foundation of our current education system, marking the catalyst for a huge change in the approach to teaching and the need for education.
 We should be under no illusion that the Fourth Industrial Revolution needs any less change and upheaval.